 Query Runs Very Slowly

 More commonly affects Sheets, as it allows for a larger row limit.
 The API being used is not that efficient, so the more pages you try pull or the more rows, the slower it gets.
+It may even drop some pages or give back incomplete data if request is too large.
 Try reducing the number of rows to something below 300 or limit the number of pages listed.

 No Data over Time is Available/I Can't Report Over Time?

 Sadly, this version of the API only shows lifetime totals for most metrics and you won't be able to report changes over time unless you use the "Combine new with old" feature in Sheets and run this every day to collect your own historical data (this feature is not available at all in Data Studio).
 If you need time breaks-downs, consider using the Facebook Insights connector instead.